NamelessProj/TuneMates_Backend/README.md

 ```
 There has to be a space between `Bearer` and the token.

+## Database
+The application uses Entity Framework Core for database management.

+The database schema includes tables for Users, Rooms, Songs, and Tokens.

+You can find the queries to create the necessary tables in the [`database.sql`](.database.sql) file.

 ## API Endpoints
 > 🔒: Endpoints that require authentication.
 ### Users